 - Offer tutoring should a parent request it for their child.

 - Apply at charter or faith-based schools.
 Apply to online schools.

 - Look for part-time jobs and volunteer positions to get experience.

+This is fairly common.
 You finally landed a job, but it isn’t your dream job.
 Don’t wait to start the application process again for the school you want.

 - Add an introduction to each video (after editing) and a reflection at the end.

 - Share videos with your résumé and cover letter (or e-portfolio), three recent letters of recommendation, your philosophy of education, and lesson plans you were teaching.